MadcowD/ell/docs/ramblings/0.1.0/a new provider_api.md

 # How would you guarantee that a provider?
 Respond with a tool call if a tool call occurs within the provider.
 # Without actually knowing the details of the provider, there's no way To guarantee this.
 It almost has to be like A required argument of the response construction

-So you could.
+# So you could.
 Require the implementer to say if there were A tool call or not in the response.
-It's not possible to prevent people from writing **** code.
+# It's not possible to prevent people from writing **** code.
 Like we can't know if they're stupid provider has a type of a response that's not a tool call.
-Unless we really explicitly add them mark what was in the response.
+# Unless we really explicitly add them mark what was in the response.

 # Models (maybe models should live close to providers)

 # This prevents us from doing routing but that's actualyl openrouters purpose

+# right now we stream by default
+# but this a problemn for models dont support it we'd ahve to make two requests which imo is a nono.

+# Future todo stream=False is default.
+We don't log steaming completions with verbose mode.
+# Set verbose_stream=False to stop background streaming, or pass stream=False

+register_model(
+    name="",
+    default_client=client,
+    disallowed_params={"stream", "stream_options"},
+    default_params={"stream": False, "stream_options": {}},
+)

+# if you set stream=False we dont log streaming completions